arialdomartini/diamond-pbt/README.md

 3. With size `2 * upToLetter - 1`, where `upToLetter` the upToLetter letter number
 (`a` is 0).
-4. Horizontally specular, with the central element as a pivot (i.e., it does not repeat).
+4. Horizontally specular, with the central element as a pivot (i.e., it is not repeated).
-5. Vertically specular, with the cental row as a pivot (i.e., it does not repeat).
+5. Vertically specular, with the cental row as a pivot (i.e., it it is not repeated).
 6. Size is odd (or: each line length is odd).
 7. Each line but the first and the last contain a letter repeated twice.